 Reduce the complexity of your code, improve its readability, and make it extensible without changing its external behavior.
 Refactor legacy code, code you inherit, or the first version of your own work.

 Access to Refactoring Commands

-Open a context-aware refactoring menu for the current symbol with the default shortcut Shift+Alt+Q.
+Open a context-aware, Quick Action and Refactoring menu for the current symbol with the default shortcut Shift+Alt+Q.